nvimdev/guard.nvim/ADVANCED.md

 Now we can do our custom error handling, here we simply return if `prettierd` failed.
 But if it succeeded we replace the range with the formatted code and save the file.

-Finally we write the unformatted to stdin
+Finally we write the unformatted code to stdin

 ```lua
 local function prettierd_fmt(buf, range)